QuingKhaos/pyelectrictiles/README.md

 Adds electric tile variants for all Pyanodons tiles.
 Each electric tile variant is unlocked at the same tech as the base tile.

-Also fixes the original electric tiles to have the same movement speed/vehicle properties as the corresponding tiles modified by Pynanodons.
+Also fixes the original electric tiles to have the same movement speed/vehicle properties as the corresponding tiles modified by Pynanodons and modifies the electric tiles tech to use the same science packs as concrete.

 ## Legal Notice